Umbilical hernia repair

 Umbilical hernia repair is surgery to repair an

-Your surgeon will make a surgical cut under your belly button.
+Your surgeon will most often make a curved surgical cut following the natural skin lines under your belly button.

 If your child is having this surgery, the surgeon will discuss the type of anesthesia your child will receive.
 The surgeon will also describe how the surgery will be done.